codewars/docs/content/languages/cpp/authoring/index.md

 - `Assert::That(bool)` should not be used, because it generates poor feedback on failure.
 The overload `Assert::That(bool_value, Equals(expected_value), message_supplier)` should be used instead.
 - Some additional attention should be paid to the order of parameters passed to `Assert::That`.
 Authors quite often happen to confuse `actual` and `expected` in assertion messages.
 For the C++ testing framework, the order is `(actual, SomeConstraint(expected))`.
 - To avoid unexpected crashes in tests, it's recommended to perform some additional assertions before assuming that the answer returned by the user solution has some particular form or size.
 For example, if the solution returns a pointer, an explicit assertion should be added to check whether the returned pointer is valid, and not, for example, `nullptr`; the size of the returned container should be verified before accessing an element which could turn out to be located out of its bounds.

+### Additional libraries

+Currently, C++ setup provides just a few [additional libraries](/languages/cpp/#packages), but they can come helpful for authors to create better kata.
+For example, `{fmt}` library can be used to compose assertion messages and provide better feedback from tests.

 ### Testability